inevity/ansible_hadoop_tarball/README.md

 ## Step 2.
 User information come from `group_vars`.

-Username can be changed in the Global Vars, `zookeeper_user`.
+Username can be changed in the Global Vars, `hadoop_user`.
 Currently the password is `hdadmin@123`

 Password can be generated using the below python snippet.